-“N0 decision shall be made, and no action taken, unless it holds the good of the children of all beings, of this generation and 7 hence, at its heart”
+“No decision shall be made and no action taken unless it holds the good of the children of all beings, of this generation and seven hence, at its heart.”

 How would our world be if we based every act on the impact it would have down the generations?
 What do our children – and their children – need us to do now, to grant them a flourishing future?
 A simple video asks that question and invites our children to answer.
 We talk to its makers.

 When David SmartKnight heard that the G7 summit was coming to Cornwall in June 2021, he went to the land and asked of it ‘What can I do?’
 That night, he had a dream… and as is the way of things, when we align ourselves with life, the world joins our actions.
 Pretty soon he and his co-producer, Klaudia van Gool had a team of people, who came together to make a beautiful, moving 3 minute video and a project of awe-inspiring scope, to bring the words of the world’s children to the world’s leaders in ways they cannot ignore.

 As for David himself: Following a thriving career as an IT consultant, for 25 years David has asked: “What does it mean to live sustainably?”.
 This has resulted in studying & applying Permaculture, shamanism, Non-Violent Communication, storytelling, teaching, social enterprise, running a smallholding, planting and managing coppice, making greenwood furniture, keeping livestock and holding ceremonies.
 All woven into a second career as an environmental educator, devising and delivering a European-wide teacher training program, creating and piloting a sustainability curriculum for secondary, establishing two award-winning Environmental Education Centres and running eco-build projects as community empowerment exercises.